[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 The goal of using a pump in the treatment of lymphedema is to move excess fluid out of the affected limb and return it to the cardiovascular system.
 A pump is used by some treatment facilities as part of a professional service.
-An even more important role of the pump is for use at home by a patient who has difficulty reaching a lymphedema therapist for routine treatment.
+An even more important role of the pump is for use at home by a patient who has been trained in its proper use.

 No matter what the treatment setting, there are two phases to each pump treatment.
 These are the preparatory and drainage phases.